Scott Putesky, who earlier in his career was known underRead more...

 The endless parties, coupled with the glamorous image of rock ‘n’ roll debauchery that surrounded their idols, would prove too much of a temptation to the new rock stars of the 1980s and often all it would take would be one successful album and soon their lifestyles would turn overnight from struggling hopefuls to substance abuse.
 ‘Always the temptation to get drunk, get high,’ admitted Skid Row frontman Sebastian Bach to Raw in 1990.
 ‘Then you’ll do it and it’ll catch up with you and you’ll sound like fucking dogshit when you sing.
 That’s hard.
 That’s the part that I don’t like about myself.’

 Drugs was not just a part of the hair metal scene.
 Heroin had found its way into every aspect of the music industry.
 ‘I enjoyed the party, but I also liked the sex and the power that came with it.
 For me, standing up onstage with a sea of guys chanting my name and their girlfriends eager to take off their clothes for me was the ultimate vindication,’ claimed Megadeth‘s Dave Mustaine in his book A Heavy Metal Memoir.
 ‘After all those years of being an invisible, skinny redhead in school, I had become the coolest guy in the room.
-And I loved it…I bought into every aspect of the rock ‘n’ roll life, drugs and alcohol being merely the most dangerous and debilitating.’For many rock stars who had started out in the 1970s or earlier, and had managed to survive the 1980s, it was a bleak time in their career.
+And I loved it…I bought into every aspect of the rock ‘n’ roll life, drugs and alcohol being merely the most dangerous and debilitating.’For many rock stars who had started out in the 1970s and had managed to survive the 1980s, it was a bleak time in their career.
 ‘The renewed success came at a cost.
 We had made a deal with the devil, in that we were singing songs we didn’t write, and the devil had been right: They were hits.
 The success put us on a slippery slope,’ admitted Ann Wilson.
 ‘If we didn’t look like that carefully constructed video clip, with corsets and hair and boobs, people were disappointed…Additionally, our hair was teased up so high it often felt as if we were wearing helmets onstage.
 Our hair was so heavy that I felt weighted down by it.
 I had turned into a singing statute.’

 The 1980s will be remembered for many things – the bad fashion, the over-the-top music videos and the hairspray, but perhaps its greatest legacy is how those young musicians who were given a shot at fame made the most of their fifteen minutes; drinking, sleeping with groupies and indulging in drugs while touring the world, living both the rock ‘n’ roll dream and the nightmare all at once.
 ‘Every night, the drinking and the partying, and you just fall into it,’ Poison frontman Bret Michaels told VH1 on their Behind the Music series in 1999.
 ‘And we threw the party, so there was no one to blame but us.’